ArctosDB/documentation-wiki/_documentation/container.markdown

     and a clearly-marked area for affixing the appropriate label-half are useful.)

-## Back in the collection
+### Back in the collection

-1. Install the barcoded container by scanning it into an appropriate box, position, etc.
+-  Install the barcoded container by scanning it into an appropriate box, position, etc.

-## Also back in the collection

-1. Enter specimen data, scanning attached label-halves into the appropriate part barcode input area.
+-  Enter specimen data, scanning attached label-halves into the appropriate part barcode input area.

-Note that the last two steps are independent and may occur in any order and at any time.
+Note that the two steps above are independent and may occur in any order and at any time.
 Typically tubes are installed immediately upon returning from the field, and specimen data entry may occur months or even years later.
 Once both steps have been completed, the specimen, part, and object tracking data will automatically consolidate.

-## At any time
+### At any time

 1. If, for whatever reason, an un-barcoded container (with contents or not) should appear in the collection, simply refer to the